minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.is_player_in_same_team(arena, p_name, t_name)`: compares two players teams by the players names.
 Returns true if on the same team, false if not
 * `arena_lib.is_team_declared(mod_ref, team_name)`: returns true if there is a team called `team_name`.
 Otherwise it returns false
 * `arena_lib.remove_player_from_arena(p_name, <reason>)`: removes the player from the arena and it brings back the player to the lobby if still online.
 Reason is an int, and if specified equals to...
+  * `0`: player disconnected.
+Calls `on_disconnect`
   * `1`: player eliminated.
 Calls `on_eliminate`
   * `2`: player kicked.
 Calls `on_kick`
   * `3`: player quit.
 Calls `on_quit`
-Kicks and quits are automatically managed by arena_lib, so in this case it's better to use callbacks
+Default is 0 and these are mostly hardcoded in arena_lib already, so it's advised to not touch it and to use callbacks.
+The only exception is in case of manual elimination (ie. in a murder minigame, so reason = 1)
 * `arena_lib.send_message_players_in_arena(arena, msg)`: send a message to all the players in that specific arena
 * `arena_lib.immunity(player)`: grants immunity to the specified player.
 It lasts till the `immunity_time` declared in `arena_lib.register_minigame`